datastax/dsbulk/manual/settings.md

 #### --connector.json.generatorFeatures _&lt;list&gt;_

 JSON generator features to enable.
 Valid values are all the enum constants defined in `com.fasterxml.jackson.core.JsonGenerator.Feature`.
-For example, a value of `[ESCAPE_NON_ASCII, QUOTE_FIELD_NAMES]` will configure the generator to escape all characters beyond 7-bit ASCII and quote field names when generating JSON output.
+For example, a value of `[ESCAPE_NON_ASCII, QUOTE_FIELD_NAMES]` will configure the generator to escape all characters beyond 7-bit ASCII and quote field names when writing JSON output.
 Used for unloading only.

 Default: **[]**.